ralscha/openai4j/README.md

 https://platform.openai.com/docs/api-reference

-openai4j is a Java library that implements all  [documented endpoints](https://platform.openai.com/docs/api-reference) as of 11.11.2023, including the endpoints that are only available in beta.
+openai4j is a Java library that implements most [documented endpoints](https://platform.openai.com/docs/api-reference) as of 26.01.2024, including the endpoints that are only available in beta.
-Legacy and deprecated endpoints are not implemented.
+Legacy, deprecated and streaming endpoints are not implemented.

 ## Installation